Want to peruse retro England shirts? Read on…

 1982 Away Shirt

-Amazon have a great selection of retro England shirts including the classic 1982 World Cup Finals away shirt (above) from which England were eliminated despite not losing a game during the group stages.
+Amazon has a great selection of retro England shirts including the classic 1982 World Cup Finals away shirt from which England were eliminated despite not losing a game during the group stages.

 The tournament was one marred by violence – a trait that would reoccur throughout the decade much to the chagrin of the Government and true England fans.